atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 my_dict["new_key"] = "a new value"
 print(my_dict)
 ```
-Your full program should now look like this (notice I commented out the previous print statements):
+Your full program should now look like this (notice the previous print statements are commented out):

 ```python
 my_dict = {